moonwave99/playa/site/data/blog/end-to-end-testing.md

 ```bash
 Jest did not exit one second after the test run has completed.
 This usually means that there are asynchronous operations that were not stopped in your tests.
 Consider running Jest with `--detectOpenHandles` to troubleshoot this issue.
 ```

-The `recalls last opened playlist` test ensures that the app shows the last opened playlist on subsequent launches.
+The test ensures that the app shows the last opened playlist on subsequent launches.
 I spent a bit of time figuring out how to run actions on `DOM` elements (i.e. the whole point of automated tests).
 Most important caveat is that Spectron uses the [legacy Webdriver v4 API][webdriver-v4-api], so `$(selection).click()` and similars won't work.

 It took me a while to understand where Spectron exposed `browser` instance: it does in `app.client`.
 For some reason I could not destructure / assign it to a variable, so I always have to refer it as `app.client` for the moment.